FAQ's for Staff

 TRU 3: is sent with the student has 9 full or partial days of unexcused absences (codes C, X, Y), including tardies over 30 minutes (codes B).

 Other attendance letters the parent may receive (these are not truancy letters):

-After the student (ages 6-18) qualifies for a TRU 3 letter (received 9 or more truancies) within the current school year and a school-site intervention has occurred or been attempted.
+After the student (ages 6-18) qualifies for a TRU 3 letter (received 9 or more truancies) within the current school year and 5 school-site interventions have occurred or been attempted.
 Ed Code 48262 requires a "conscientious effort" to hold a parent conference, either in person or by telephone.
 If a parent does not show for a conference or has not responded to phone messages, the standard required by law has been met.

 Are tardies considered truancy?There are three different kinds of tardies:

 T-tardy: is coded when students are less than 30 mins late.
 T-tardys are not considered to be truancy.

 B-tardy: is coded when students are more than 30 mins late.
 B-tardys are considered to be truancy

 L-tardy: is coded when a student is late for an excusable reason determined by California State Law.
 It is an excusable tardy.Examples:

 The student had a doctor’s appointment, they were sick but now feeling better, the bus was late etc.